In the eye of the storm

 Utah native and third-year osteopathic medical student doctor Winston Sorhaitz and his family relocated to Fort Myers, Florida, in the summer of 2022 for his clinical clerkship rotations.
 Little did they know they would find themselves in the eye of Hurricane Ian, a catastrophic Category 4 storm that killed more than 100 people and left a path of destruction in its wake.

 AACOM announces 2022 Arnstein Minority Student Scholarship recipients

 Kansas City University COM 2026 student, Alexis Marquez, will receive the 2022 Arnstein Minority Student Scholarship.

 Family legacy continues at KCU

 In 1952 Norbert Conrad graduated from the Kansas City College of Osteopathy and Surgery as a doctor of osteopathic medicine.
 Fast forward 70 years, his alma mater, now known as Kansas City University (KCU), has a very different learning environment, yet the same values remain.

 KCU Celebrates Hispanic Heritage Month

-During National Hispanic Heritage Month, KCU's Medical Spanish Club and Student Government Association collaborate to recognize the contributions and influence that Hispanic Americans have made to American society.
-KCU students share how their heritage has influenced their call to medicine and what it means to advocate for the Latinx community.
+During National Hispanic Heritage Month, KCU is honored to recognize the contributions and influence that Hispanic Americans have made to American society.
+Join us this week as KCU students share how their heritage has influenced their call to medicine and what it means to advocate for the Latinx community.